Headshot of Julian Stetkevych

 Brief Biography

-Julian Stetkevych is an actor and teacher of acting, voice, and movement at Elon University.
+Julian Stetkevych is a professional actor and teacher of acting, voice, and movement at Elon University.

-He is a member of the professional union Actors’ Equity Association (AEA) and a member of the Association for Theatre in Higher Education and the Southeastern Theatre Conference and has presented at their annual conferences.
+He is a member of the professional union Actors’ Equity Association (AEA) and a member of the Association for Theatre in Higher Education and the Mid-America Theatre Conference, and has presented at their annual conferences.
 He is also a member of the Michael Chekhov Association (MICHA) and a Certified Teacher of the Michael Chekhov Acting Technique through both MICHA and the Great Lakes Michael Chekhov Consortium.
+Additionally, he is also a member of the National Alliance of Acting Teachers.

 Education